codefellows/seattle-code-301n24/curriculum/class-05/README.md

 ## Overview

-Today we will use the skills we learned over the week to build a new appliaction: city explorer!
+Today we will use the skills we learned over the week to build a new application: city explorer!
 Your lab will be to take React starter code and turn it into a beautiful portfolio.

 ## Daily Plan